248-682-4617

 monitoring, and wellness care.
 These tests include bloodwork, urinalysis, heartworm testing, fecal exams, feline leukemia

 virus and feline immunodeficiency virus testing, Giardia testing, and analyzing aspirates from masses.
+Our Licensed

-Wellness Care: We emphasize preventive health care through annual wellness exams, vaccines, and laboratory tests.
-We
+Wellness Care: We emphasize preventive health care for Dogs, Cats Rabbits and Pocket Pets through annual wellness

-believe that the best way to care for your pet is to detect health problems early through routine testing.
-We also place
+exams, vaccines, and laboratory tests.
+We believe that the best way to care for your pet is to detect health problems early

-microchips to help pets be reunited with their owners if they get lost or separated from one another.
+Home Again Microchips to help pets be reunited with their owners if they get lost or

 X-Ray Service: Our hospital is capable of doing most diagnostic radiography procedures using digital x-ray with results